TRADITIONAL MOUNTAINEERING

 Face it: a finite resource is being overwhelmed, and the perfect winter recreation experience in and around Dutchman Flat is a nostalgic notion, a dream lost.
 But thanks to those who took the time to attend the summit, perhaps we can get a hint of that perfect experience back in the future.

-TraditionalMountaineering Update: Call for letters to Leslie
+TraditionalMountaineering Update Email: A call for letters to Leslie

 04.14.04